jimmmmmmmmmmmy/multirepo_Q-A/README.md

 # Architectural Code Q&A Chatbot

-This Python application implements a chatbot that answers questions related to architectural code.
-The chatbot is based on Anthropic's Claude language model, which is a powerful and versatile natural language processing model.
+This Python application implements a chatbot that answers questions about Github repos

 ## Features